JohannesBuchner/APEMoST/doc/index.rst

 News:
 -------

+You can now access and write your likelihood functions in C, C++ and *Python*!

+- Check out the `PyAPEMoST project <http://johannesbuchner.github.com/PyMultiNest>`_ hosted together with PyMultiNest.

 New Publication using APEMoST:

 - "Gamma-ray bursts as cosmological probes: LambdaCDM vs. conformal gravity" `Antonaldo Diaferio et al, 2011 <http://arxiv.org/abs/1103.5501>`_